oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 ## Finding something to do

-In general, if you see an issue you'd like to tackle, add a comment to the issue saying you'd like to work on it, and we'll help you get started!

-If you're new to all this, a good place to start is by documenting code; this will help you get acquainted with the codebase and the contribution workflow.
-A list of files needing documentation can be found [here](https://github.com/oppia/oppia/issues/2394) -- if you'd like to help, feel free to pick a file and start working on it.
+If you're new to Oppia, we strongly suggest that you begin with a starter project!
+A good place to start is by documenting code; this will help you get acquainted with the codebase and the contribution workflow.
+You can find a list of files needing documentation [here](https://github.com/oppia/oppia/issues/2394) -- if you'd like to help, feel free to pick a file and start working on it.

 You can also search the issue tracker for something that looks interesting.
 We particularly recommend issues from [this milestone](https://github.com/oppia/oppia/milestone/41).
 Each issue is tagged based on which part of the site it affects, and also categorized based on the type of help needed.
 If this is your first code contribution, we recommend picking one of the following types of issues: